rv-0451/cert-generator/README.md

 ## Permissions

-Cert-generator should be able to create/update secrets at the namespace scope (if secret storage is chosen) and get/update webhooks at the cluster scope:
+The cert-generator should be able to create/update secrets at the namespace scope (if secret storage is chosen) and get/update webhooks at the cluster scope:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1